-It is well harrowed with special spike harrows which remove the moss, and good ventilation is provided to the grass roots.
+It is well harrowed with special spike harrows which remove the of the plant and pipe lines, the cost of upkeep is small.

 A splendid innovation on the part of the landlord (Admiral Fountaine) was the installation of hydraulic rams for water supply.
 The rams take their supply from the lake at Narford.
 Many miles of pipes were laid, and now water is supplied to an area of over 4,000 acres.